That security camera and smart doorbell you’re using may have some major security flaws | KRDO

 But because consumer goods have low profit margins, some smart home providers want to cut costs elsewhere, from limiting security controls to producing poor-quality products, according to Michela Menting, an analyst with market research firm ABI Research.

-“It’s easy to dismiss risk and push it as the responsibility of the cloud provider,” said Michela Menting, an analyst with market research firm ABI Research.
+“It’s easy to dismiss risk and push it as the responsibility of the cloud provider,” Menting said.
 “But I’d say it’s really the smart home provider’s fault.
 They choose to make insecure products, thereby facilitating a future hacker’s job.
 There is plenty they could do to minimize the risk, but they choose not to.”

 Cheaply made devices target buyers who seek less costly solutions compared to known-brand names.
 Inexpensive options can also disappear; sometimes pulled from the market a few weeks or months later because companies “found a better way to make a buck,” Harrington said.